vaibhavzalte/first_app/README.md

 # api calls
 - API Call | Fetch Rest API
--  List with API Data | Get List with API
+- List with API Data | Get List with
+- FlatList with API Data | use flat list with API